Pasar Minggu

-Pasar Minggu is a district of South Jakarta, Special Capital Region of Jakarta, Indonesia.
+Pasar Minggu is a district (kecamatan) in the administrative city of South Jakarta, Indonesia.
 The area is known for its traditional Sunday market, famous for the fruit market.
 Historically, Pasar Minggu is a fruit cultivation area developed by the Dutch government during the colonial period.
-The central point of the cultivation area is the traditional market of Pasar Minggu, located in what is now Pasar Minggu Kelurahan.
-Teak forest could also be found in Pasar Minggu district, notably around Jati Padang (Javanese for "bright teak") Kelurahan.
-Most of these areas has been converted into residential area as Jakarta grow southward.
+The central point of the cultivation area is the traditional market of Pasar Minggu, located in what is now the lower-division Pasar Minggu subdistrict.
+Teak forest could also be found in the Pasar Minggu district, notably around the Jati Padang (Javanese for "bright teak") subdistrict.
+Most of these areas have been converted into residential areas as Jakarta grows southward.

 The boundary of Pasar Minggu is Kemang Selatan Road - Warung Jati Timur Road - Kalibata Timur Road to the north, Ciliwung River to the east, and Krukut River to the west.

 The southern portion of Jakarta Outer Ring Road passed through Pasar Minggu district.

-Government
+Subdistricts

-The district of Pasar Minggu is divided into seven kelurahan or administrative villages:
+The district of Pasar Minggu is divided into seven kelurahan or subdistricts: